A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Introduction

 The structure of this paper is organized as follows.
-In Section 2, the data samples of the five FRBs are briefly introduced.
+In Section 2, the data samples of the four FRBs are briefly introduced.
 The three period searching methods used in this study are described in Section 3.
-Numerical results based on the overall period searching are presented in Section 4.
-More elaborated period searches are conducted in Section 5 for the two most active repeaters of FRB 20121102A and FRB 20201124A.
+Numerical results based on the single-day period searching are presented in Section 4.
+More elaborated period searches are conducted in Section 5 for the three most active repeaters.
 Finally, Section 6 presents our conclusions and discussion.